 \section{Experiments}

-\paragraph{Dataset details \& baselines} We evaluate TokenCLIP in ZSAD through large-scale experiments.
+\paragraph{Dataset Details \& Baselines} We evaluate TokenCLIP in ZSAD through large-scale experiments.
 The evaluation covers two distinct domains: industrial inspection and medical diagnosis.
 In the industrial domain, we evaluate seven benchmarks: MVTec AD~\citep{bergmann2019mvtec}, VisA~\citep{zou2022spot}, MPDD~\citep{jezek2021deep}, BTAD~\citep{mishra2021vt}, SDD~\citep{tabernik2020segmentation}, DAGM~\citep{wieler2007weakly}, and DTD-Synthetic~\citep{aota2023zero}.
 These datasets span various manufactured objects and defect types.
 In the medical domain, we assess tasks including skin lesion detection (ISIC~\citep{gutman2016skin}), colon polyp segmentation (CVC-ClinicDB~\citep{bernal2015wm}, CVC-ColonDB~\citep{tajbakhsh2015automated}, Kvasir~\citep{jha2020kvasir}, Endo~\citep{hicks2021endotect}), and brain anomaly detection (HeadCT, BrainMRI~\citep{salehi2021multiresolution}, Br35H~\citep{br35h}).
-Detailed dataset and implementation information are provided in Appendices~\ref{datasets} and~\ref{baselines}. \paragraph{Evaluation setting and metrics} We evaluate image-level detection using AUROC and Average Precision (AP).
-For pixel-level segmentation, we report AUROC and AUPRO.
-While AUROC reflects overall pixel-wise discrimination, AUPRO emphasizes the quality of region-level anomaly localization.
-All results are averaged over five independent runs for robustness.
-Following the evaluation setting~\citep{zhou2023anomalyclip}, MVTec AD serves as the auxiliary training set when testing on other datasets.
-Conversely, VisA is used for training when evaluating on MVTec AD.
-Final results are computed by averaging over all sub-datasets within each benchmark. \paragraph{Implementation details} We use the publicly available CLIP model (\verb|ViT-L/14@336px|) as the backbone.
-For data preprocessing, we adopt the same pipeline as AnomalyCLIP to ensure fair comparison.
+Detailed dataset, implementation, and evaluation metric are provided in Appendices~\ref{datasets},~\ref{baselines}, and~\ref{Evaluation Setting and Metrics}. \paragraph{Implementation details} We use the publicly available CLIP model (\verb|ViT-L/14@336px|) as the backbone.
+We adopt the same pipeline as AnomalyCLIP to ensure fair comparison.
 All input images are resized to \( 518 \times 518 \).